Mitheithel/mitheithel.github.io/docs/index.md

   <img src="assets/favicon_noborder.png" alt="Logo">
 </p>

-# Welcome to Skymith Tehnical Documentation
+# Welcome to Skymith Technical Documentation

 ## Getting Started

 The best way to see how Skymith works is to try it!
 You can create an account for free in https://skymith.com.
 Afterwards, you will be assigned API key that you will need throughout this tutorial.

 ### Holmes